yang-guangliang/osv-free/README.md

 ## Contacts

 OSV-Free is initially developed by Guangliang Yang at the SUCCESS lab of Texas A&M University, supervised by Prof. Guofei Gu.

-For any questions, please feel free to contact
+For any questions, please feel free to contact the author:
-  Guangliang Yang (YGL at TAMU dot EDU).
+  - Guangliang Yang (YGL at TAMU dot EDU).